grgreenfield/parts-unlimited/docs/HOL_Application-Performance-Monitoring/README.md

 ![](<media/performance-step9.png>)

 **Step 12.** Return to the Application Insights performance monitoring view in the Azure Preview Portal and refresh the page.
-The **Do my slowest operations correlate?** will show the the new requests with a better response times.
+The **Do my slowest operations correlate?** will show the new requests with a better response times.

 In this lab, you learned how to set up Application Insights telemetry, and drill down into performance monitoring data through Application Insights in the new Azure Portal.